-The valuation report was published in April 2019.
-The key results of the valuation and subsequent consultation are:
+The valuation report was published by the Department for Education on 5 March 2019.
+The key elements of the valuation and subsequent consultation are:

-- Total scheme liabilities for service (pensions currently payable and the estimated cost of future benefits) of £218 billion - Value of notional assets (estimated future contributions together with the proceeds from the notional investments held at the valuation date) of £196 billion - Notional past service deficit of £22 billion - Discount rate is 2.4% in excess of CPI
+- Total scheme liabilities for service (pensions currently payable and the estimated cost of future benefits) of £218 billion - Value of notional assets (estimated future contributions together with the proceeds from the notional investments held at the valuation date) of £196 billion - Notional past service deficit of £22 billion - · Discount rate is 2.4% in excess of CPI

-As a result of the valuation, new employer contribution rates were set at 23.68% of pensionable pay from from September 2019 onwards (compared to 16.48% during 2018/19.)
-DfE has agreed to pay a teachers' pension employer contribution grant to cover the additional costs during the 2019-20 academic year.
+As a result of the valuation, new employer contribution rates were set at 23.68% (including a 0.08% administration levy) of pensionable pay from September 2019 onwards (compared to 16.48% during 2019/20).